ambroziepaval/design-patterns-java/README.md

 ### Visitor

 A pattern where a component (visitor) is allowed to traverse the entire inheritance hierarchy.
 Implemented by propagating a single _visit()_ method throughout the entire hierarchy.

+### Thread Pool

+The Thread Pool pattern helps to save resources in a multithreaded application, and also to contain the parallelism in certain predefined limits.
+When you use a thread pool, you write your concurrent code in the form of parallel tasks and submit them for execution to an instance of a thread pool.
+This instance controls several re-used threads for executing these tasks.